-- Find and identify the files stored on users' computers, email, and network servers which Panda Data Control classified as PII or which match the monitoring rules defined by the administrator. - Reduce the risk of leaks and evaluate the efficacy of existing security policies.
+- Access an inventory of the PII files found across the network and a history of the changes made since Panda Data Control was installed. - Identify the files stored on users' computers and network servers which Panda Data Control classified as PII - Reduce the risk of leaks and evaluate the efficacy of existing security policies.
 Use the key information provided by the module to improve and adapt your policies and inform users of good practices and other measures.